-holy macaroni. they’re all so pretty. which would you choose?
+Holy macaroni.
+They’re all so pretty.
+Which would you choose?

-In the end I decided to pass up the most logical/obvious choice (the great river EQ-2NV, which is designed to work with the great river pres i have already and use on almost everything all the time because i’m still in love with them, shadup in love with them, to paraphrase al green) and grab the hammer instead (that’s the eq on the bottom). because hammers are fun to use when smashing things. and i’ve always been curious about a-designs gear…the pacifica mic preamp gets a lot of love from a lot of people —roughly as much love as the great river gets. i might have ended up with one of them if i hadn’t gone so preamp-crazy in such a short period of time a few years back and already covered all the bases i felt i needed.
+In the end I decided to pass up the most logical/obvious choice (the Great River EQ-2NV, which is designed to work with the Great River pres I have already and use on almost everything all the time because I’m still in love with them, shaddup in love with them, to paraphrase Al Green).
+Instead I went with the Hammer.
+Because hammers are fun to use when smashing things.
+And I’ve always been curious about A-Designs gear.
+The Pacifica mic preamp gets a lot of love from a lot of people — about as much love as the Great River gets.
+I might have ended up with one of those if I hadn’t gone so preamp-crazy in such a short period of time a few years back and already covered all the bases I felt I needed.

 At this price point I figure it’s kind of like splitting hairs — though there’s obviously a pretty large difference between solid state and tube gear — and it’s all going to be pretty tasty no matter what you choose, so I thought I’d try something a little exotic.
 The Hammer got here today, with a free Mogami Gold cable (thanks to Vintage King).

 Here is a picture of me rejoicing.

 That’s right.
 I totally chopped my hair off and went religious on you.